InHerOwnRight/InHOR-Dataset/README.md

 Below is a guide to each field in In Her Own Right metadata records.
 It follows the order of the fields in the "curated" CSV for clarity and ease of use.

+For fields that appear in the project [metadata guidelines](https://docs.google.com/document/d/1RLbwdUrgIH-3YeZwhCxYSC5c4ll8q6-0_N99VwgpjEU/edit?usp=sharing) for contributing institutions, the explanation below is drawn from those guidelines.
 Fields marked with * were added or altered in the "curated" CSV.
 Fields marked with ** were removed from the "curated" CSV but appear in the original XML.

 Note that for all repeatable fields, multiple entries are concatenated and separated by a pipe, “|”, and appear as “entry1|entry2”